anujpathania/HotSniper/README.md

 * Example to run Perioidic Power Tracing at 10000 ns intervals -

-$ ./run-sniper -n 2 -c gainestown  --benchmarks=parsec-blackscholes-test-1 --no-roi --sim-end=last -senergystats -speriodic-power:10000
+$ ./run-sniper -n 2 -c gainestown  --benchmarks=parsec-blackscholes-test-1 --no-roi --sim-end=last -senergystats:10000 -speriodic-power

 * The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log"